davormz/DropDrive/README.md

 ### AWS configuration.

-#### Bucket cofiguration.
+#### Bucket configuration.
-In your AWS account, create a S3 bucket with the same name and same region as defined in the _.env_ file.
+In your AWS account, create a S3 bucket with the same name and same region as defined in the `.env` file.

 #### Security configuration.
 Following the least privilege strategy.
 Create a user and assign a permissions policy with just access to S3.

-Generate the access key and secret key and aad them to the _.env_ file.
+Generate the access key and secret key and aad them to the `.env` file (_temporally_).